Battle of Champion Hill: Battlefield preservation

-The Coker House stands adjacent to a south portion of the Champion Hill battlefield.
-It was used as a hospital by Federal forces and upon departing, the Yankees extensively looted both the house and the plantation stores.
+The Coker House stands adjacent to a south portion of the Champion Hill Battlefield.
+It was used as a hospital by Union forces and upon departing, the Yankees extensively looted both the house and the plantation stores.
 Bullet holes in the front door and jamb and cannonball holes on the west side of the Coker House remained as evidence of the battle.
 In 1985, the historic property was donated to the Jackson Civil War Roundtable, which later deeded it to the Mississippi Department of Archives and History.
 As of 2005 the house was in ruins, but it has since been rebuilt using the original materials as much as possible, as it had deteriorated too far to be restored.
 Historical markers at the house detail the battle and the history of the house.

+Hiawatha (Yeiser House) is one of only a few structures from the battlefield that has survived.
+In 2006, it was moved 11 miles east to Raymond, Mississippi, and restored by Peggy and Bobby DeLaughter.
+The house was used as a hospital during the battle and is where Confederate general Lloyd Tilghman was brought after being fatally wounded.